nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

   will enable me to answer the business questions.

-## *Data Processing*

-## **PROCESS**
+## PROCESS

- Iused  RStudio Desktop  as the data processing tool.
+I used RStudio Desktop as the primary data processing tool for this analysis.

-I installed the required packages for the analysis of these datasets.
+Firstly, I installed the necessary packages required for the analysis of these datasets.

-The “tidyverse” package to analyze and clean the data.
+This included the “tidyverse” package for data analysis and cleaning, “Lubridate” for

-“Lubridate ‘’ for the date attributes and “dplyer” for cleaning .
+Handling date attributes, and “dplyr” for data manipulation.

-I uploaded trips datasets which are in 12 csv format to R using the ‘read_csv’ function.
+Next, I uploaded the trip datasets, which were in 12 CSV format files, to

-And assigned them each to a more consistent name.
+R using the ‘read_csv’ function.
+I then assigned each dataset a more consistent name for easier reference.

- Following are the steps in cleaning and manipulating the data
+The following steps outline the cleaning and manipulation process:-

-- Add  additional columns of data such as day ,month and year that provide additional  opportunities to aggregate the data
+▪ Additional columns of data, such as day, month, and year, were added to provide additional

+opportunities for data aggregation.

-- Combined all 12 csv files into one file named *alltrips*
+▪ All 12 CSV files were combined into one file named "alltrips" for comprehensive analysis.

-- Add acalculated field for length of ride*ride_lenght*  and week_day since the data did not have the tripduration coulum.
+▪ A calculated field for the length of the ride (ride_length) and the weekday was added since

+The original data did not have the trip duration column.

--  I deleted the negative “ride_length” and the “HQ QR” rows which is a representation of when bikes were out of circulation.
+▪ Negative values in the "ride_length" column and rows representing bikes out of circulation

+(HQ QR) were deleted.

-  Since data is being removed, i reated a new version of the data frame “alltrips2”
+▪ Given the removal of data, a new version of the data frame named “alltrips2” was created to

+Maintain data integrity throughout the analysis.

-## *ANALYZE*
+## ANALYZE

 *The analysis was performed using RStudio*